MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 ### Web data extraction
 Extract data from web applications, from a single value up to tables or custom multiple pieces of data.

-#### <a name="extractdata"></a> Extract data from webpage
+#### <a name="extractdata"></a> Extract data from web page
-Extract data from specific parts of a webpage in the form of single values, lists, rows, or tables.
+Extract data from specific parts of a web page in the form of single values, lists, rows, or tables.